avanishandilya/Predicting-Insurance-Costs/README.md

 ## 6. Interpret the Model

 ### MSE and R^2 Scores for Training Data
 The training mean squared error score was around 0.469.
-The relatively low score indicatated that the model was a good fit.
+The relatively low score indicated that the model was a good fit.
 The R^2 value was around 0.73.
-This means that it can account for 73% of variation in the data, which is good for having a reliable dataset to draw predictions from.
+This means that it can account for 73% of the variation in the data, which is good for having a reliable dataset to draw predictions.

-### The Model Coeffecient
+### The Model Coefficient
 Using model.coef_, the obtained coefficients were:
 1. Smoker: 2.24

-2. Age: 0.05
+3. Age: 0.05

 ### MSE and R^2 Scores for Test Data
 The test MSE was around 0.432 and the R^2 value was 0.75.
-THe similarity to the training dataset means that the data was not overfit and could be reliably used to make predictions.
+The similarity to the training dataset means that the data was not overfitted and could be reliably used to make predictions.

 ### Residuals
 The residuals are the differences between the actual value and the predicted value from the model.
-The scatterplot below shows that although the expected resdiuals were going to lie somewhere around 0, the trend of the graph is that it is going down.
+The scatterplot below shows that although the expected residuals were going to lie somewhere around 0, the trend of the graph is that it is going down.
 This indicates that the prediction and the model should be taken with a grain of salt as it the differences in the actual values and the predicted values are greater than expected.

 [Resdiuals]